 Lake Tuusula: The heart of Finnish culture

-This post contains commercials for Lomarengas and Discover Car Hire via ad links.
+This post contains commercials for Lomarengas via ad links.
 You can read more about Advertisement and Affiliates in our term of use.

 The fantastic coastal area of Lake Tuusula is a road with a beautiful landscape.
 It's a place to discover the rich cultural history of Finland and where you can find home museums of various famous Finnish artists.
 These artists who have lived and worked around Lake Tuusula are among the ones who had a significant and cultivating influence on Finnish society and culture through music, literature, and visual art.